ehsanmqn/robust-httpx-client/README.md

 ## Configuration

-The class uses a list of host URLs from the configuration module or environment variables.
-Ensure that HOSTS is defined in the configuration module or set as an environment variable containing a list of cluster node URLs.
+The class utilizes a list of host URLs, sourced from either the configuration module or environment variables.
+While it is feasible to pass these URLs as arguments to the ClusterClient class, I opted to define them in the configuration since this information seldom changes.
+Ensure that HOSTS is defined within the configuration module or set as an environment variable containing a list of cluster node URLs.
 Define as environment variables:
 ```bash
 export HOSTS="http://node1.example.com,http://node2.example.com,http://node3.example.com"